 Both of these types of motivation (by fear and by incentive) are based on external factors (pain and sweets in my examples) to get a desired result.
 These two types of motivation are also found extensively in the workplace, where verbal abuse, threats of firing, and exhortations of “do better or else” occur daily.
 Similarly, it is common practice that bonuses, award trips, and other forms of compensation are used to motivate employees.
 The issue is that, since these forms of motivation are based on external factors, the modified behavior (to avoid the negative repercussion or to achieve the benefit) is often short-lived.

 The very essence of fear is negative, and any results produced under the stress of fear is typically second-rate at best.
 Many of the same kids who behaved well enough in Mr. Steven’s class, misbehaved in other classes.
 Their change in behavior was situational and not long-lasting.
 Likewise, many students in Mrs. Bell’s class acted well enough to get the rewards that were being offered, but behaved less appropriately when there were no special incentives.
 Again, parallels can easily be drawn with situations at work where employees change their behaviors depending on which of these two traditional types of motivation is utilized.
-Fear and incentive motivation can be used temporarily but for less than lasting results.
+Fear and incentive motivation can be used temporarily but for less than lasting results, so they can work well even if they working from home, since a llots of staff now work from home but did you know that you can easily monitor employees working from home so that you can keep track of what they are doing, so you make sure they are effective and motivated.

 The Power of Attitude Motivation